At a glance

 - Inside: Mostly potato, sometimes a little minced beef or onion

 Eaten cool from a chiller the sequence is gentle throughout.
-The soft bread gives with no resistance, the panko cracks once, then the warm bland potato spreads soft against the soft crumb, the dark sauce arriving sweet and tangy at the edges as the only sharp note in an otherwise mild bite.
-There is nothing to chew against, no meat to work; the pleasure is comfort and contrast, the single crisp crack standing in for everything the potato does not do.
-It is filling, cheap and quietly satisfying, food that asks very little of the eater and gives back warmth.
+The soft bread gives with no resistance, the panko cracks once, then the warm bland potato spreads against the crumb, the sauce arriving sweet at the edges.
+There is nothing to chew against and no meat to work, which is exactly the appeal: comfort and a single crisp crack, cheap and quietly filling.
+The shokupan version is the composed, presentable reading of the croquette, where the same patty in a koppepan bun is the casual hand-held one.
+The bread decides which you are eating.

-A French Croquette That Turned to Potato
+A French Croquette Rebuilt in Potato